gohugoio/hugo/docs/content/content/archetypes.md

 +++
 ```

-As we can see, the file contains the `title` and `date` property that Hugo created for us, along with the front-matter that we defined in the `archetypes/default.md` file.
+As we can see, the file contains the `title` and `date` property that Hugo created for us, along with the front matter that we defined in the `archetypes/default.md` file.

 ## Section Archetypes

-By creating the `archetypes/default.md` file, we've created a default archetype that is more useful than the built-in archetype, but since Hugo encourages us to [organize our content into sections](/content/sections/), each of which will likely have different front-matter requirements, a "one-size-fits-all" archetype isn't necessarily the best approach.
+By creating the `archetypes/default.md` file, we've created a default archetype that is more useful than the built-in archetype, but since Hugo encourages us to [organize our content into sections](/content/sections/), each of which will likely have different front matter requirements, a "one-size-fits-all" archetype isn't necessarily the best approach.

 To accommodate for this, Hugo allows us to create archetypes for each section of our project.
-This means, whenever we generate content for a certain section, the appropriate front-matter for that section will be automatically included in the generated file.
+This means, whenever we generate content for a certain section, the appropriate front matter for that section will be automatically included in the generated file.

 To see this in action, create a "photo" section by creating a directory named "photo" inside the `content` directory.

-Then create a file named `photo.md` inside the `archetypes` directory and include the following front-matter inside this file:
+Then create a file named `photo.md` inside the `archetypes` directory and include the following front matter inside this file:

 ```toml
 +++